paketo-buildpacks/rfcs/accepted/0000-governance.md

 New contributors may be self-nominated or nominated by existing contributors, and must be elected by a supermajority of that project’s maintainers.
 Contributors may merge approved PRs, and create branches.

-Requirements for being nominated as a Contributor:

-- contribute 2 PR's under a single subteam.

 #### Maintainers
 Maintainers are in charge of the day to day maintenance of the team's projects.